You are currently viewing Aja Ney, a Sacred Site of a Hundred Inscriptions of the Syllable ‘Aa’

 Best Time to Visit Aja Ney

 Aja Ney is open in Winter, early Spring, and mid-October.
 Usually, the best time to visit Aaja Ney is March and April (the first two months of the lunar calendar).
-Still, you can visit anytime except during the Ladam (pilgrim restriction period from the 15th day of the 4th lunar month till the 15th day of the 8th lunar month).
-This period is the harvesting time for farmers of Sherimuhung.
-If people are not restricted from pilgrimage, there are risks that they will defile the clean environment and anger the deities causing untimely rain and ruining the harvest.
-Therefore, Ladam has been a culture since time immemorial.
+Pilgrimage is strictly restricted during the Ladam (Closure of Mountains) from the 15th day of the 4th lunar month till the 15th day of the 8th lunar month.
+It is the harvesting time for farmers of Sherimuhung.
+Ladam has been a culture since time immemorial to restrict the pilgrimage as people would defile the sacred site and anger the deities causing untimely rain and ruining the harvest.
+You can visit many major pilgrimage sites of Mongar with the Bhutan Pilgrimage Package.

 You can contact Aja Ney Lam Dorji Tenzin at 17681380.